-Persistent pain on your lower or upper jaw should never be ignored.
-You need to consult your oral surgeon or local dentist Richmond Hill immediately if you are suffering from constant jaw pain.
-The professional will ask a few questions in order to better understand the cause of jaw pain and provide effective treatment options.
+Persistent pain in your lower or upper jaw should never be ignored.
+You need to consult your oral surgeon or local dentist in Richmond Hill immediately if you are suffering from constant jaw pain.
+They will ask you a few questions to better understand the cause of the pain, and provide effective treatment options.

 Osteomyelitis of the jaw

 This is a serious infection that travels through the bloodstream causing pain and fever.
 Some people will experience serious TMJ disorders as a result of this infection.
 When identified early, osteomyelitis is very easy to treat.
 Your dental office in Richmond Hill may prescribe a series of antibiotics to clear the infection.
 In severe cases, the areas of the bone that have been infected may need to be surgically removed to stop the jaw pain, fever and swelling.

 Curious about other underlying issues related to your oral health?
 Learn more about Frequently Asked Questions About Dental Health to get the answers you’re looking for.